mwadman/mwadman.github.io/_posts/2018-08-03-OpenStack-Lab-Network-HTTP.markdown

 ```
 <!-- {% endraw %} -->

-I've included the notify option at the bottom of this task, as we'll need reload nginx in order for this to take effect.
+I've included the notify option at the bottom of this task, as we'll need to reload nginx in order for this to take effect.
-This notify option calls a handler, which we'll define in a new file - `/etc/ansible/roles/nginx-ztp/handlers/main.yml`:
+This 'notify' option calls a handler, which we'll define in a new file - `/etc/ansible/roles/nginx-ztp/handlers/main.yml`:

 ```yaml
 ---